 If you use a real estate agent or Realtor to help sell your home, they will get a commission fee for their work.
 Agents usually end up getting a commission fee of 5-6% of the final sale price.

-If your house sells for $300,000, the agent is going to get $15,000 to $18,000 as the fee, which they then split with the buyer’s agent.
+If your house sells for $300,000, the agent is going to get $15,000 to $18,000 as the fee, which they then split with the buyer’s agent who represents the buyer.
 That’s a big chunk, even if your home sale price is much smaller than that.
-You could sell the home yourself but you’d still have to pay a commission for the buyer’s agent, which is typically half of that overall commission (and you’ll have to negotiate that).
+You could sell the home yourself, but you’d still have to pay a commission for the buyer’s agent, which is typically half of that overall commission (and you’ll have to negotiate that).

 While not technically a “cost,” seller concessions are often a big part of the negotiation process and will have a big impact on your profits.
 Depending on the strength of the market and the value of offers you have, you may end up having to cover any inspection fees, processing fees, or title costs.
 This also includes any negotiations about the overall price, how the home will be paid for, and any other alterations to the initial deal.
 It’s impossible to give you specific costs on concessions as each transaction differs, but it can be expected that concessions will eat roughly 1-2% into your overall profits.